larsvansoest/larsvansoest.github.io/_posts/2021-12-08-creating-a-dev-blog.md

 1. Navigate to [console.cloud.google.com](https://console.cloud.google.com){:target="_blank"} and login or create an account.

-2. Create a new project, and select it as the current project.
+2. Create a new project and select it as the current project.

 #### Creating a Bucket